Skip to content

 plt.show()

-For this example, the effect will be passed as a scaled Dirichlet distribution.
-It will consist of a TransformedVariable that samples an array of length seven from numpyro’s distributions.Dirichlet and applies a transformation.AffineTransform to scale it by seven.
-[1]:
+For this effect we use a scaled Dirichlet distribution, and define a TransformedVariable that samples an array of length seven from numpyro’s distributions.Dirichlet and applies a transformation.AffineTransform to scale it by seven.
+1:

 # Instantiating the day-of-the-week effect